namtoki/English/stock/01_framework.md

 - `I'm terrible with ..`
 - `I will never .. again`
   - `I will never` climb Mt.Fuji `again`!
 I went last August and it was way too difficult for me.
+- `the reason being`
+  - I made the decision not to join the program. `The reason being` I thought I wasn't ready yet and didn't have the competence enough to do it.
+  - I decided to turn down the job offer. `The reason being that`, I didn’t want to relocate.
+  - She moved back in with her parents. `The reason being that`, she wanted to take care of her parents.

 ### Correction
 - `I didn't mean it`.